zhaojh329/libuhttpd/README.md

 [http-parser]: https://github.com/nodejs/http-parser

 A very tiny and fast HTTP library based on [libev] and [http-parser] for Embedded Linux.
+Support HTTPS(alternative OpenSSL and CyaSSl(wolfssl)) and if you're sensitive to size, you can choose CyaSSl(wolfssl).

 `Keep Watching for More Actions on This Space`

 # Features
 * use [libev] as its event backend
 * tiny and fast
-* SSL support: Optional OpenSSL and CyaSSl(wolfssl)
+* support HTTPS: Alternative OpenSSL and CyaSSl(wolfssl)
 * flexible and you can easily extend your application to have HTTP/HTTPS services

 # Why use [libev] as its backend?